Table of Contents

 6. Experiment

 Don’t be afraid to try different string types and brands to find the perfect match for your guitar.
-Experimenting can help you discover the strings that offer the tone, feel, and playability you desire.
+Experimenting can help you discover the strings that offer your desired tone, feel, and playability.

 7. Consult with a Guitar Technician or Luthier